Robust non-computability of dynamical systems and computability of robust dynamical systems: Introduction

 Moreover, it's worth noting that numerical computations have finite precision, and hyperbolic sinks are robust under small perturbations.
 As a result, it's worth considering if the non-computability remains under small perturbations.
 If it does not, the non-computability may be ignored in physical realities.
 In this paper, we show that the non-computability in computing the basin of attraction cannot be overlooked in the sense that the non-computability is robust under small perturbations.
-The following is our first main result (the precise statement is presented in section 3).
+The following is our first main result (the precise statement is presented in section~3).

-$\mathbf{Theorem \, 1.}$ There exists a computable $C^{\infty}$ function $f$ for which the system (\ref{eq_main}) possesses a computable sink $s_0$, but the basin of attraction of $s_0$ is non-computable.
-Moreover, this non-computability is robust and persists under small perturbations.
+\begin{mainthm}{1} There exists a computable $C^{\infty}$ function $f$ for which the system (\ref{eq_main}) possesses a computable sink $s_0$, but the basin of attraction of $s_0$ is non-computable.
+Moreover, this non-computability is robust and persists under small perturbations. \end{mainthm}

-It is worth noting that Theorem 1 establishes that local stability in the vicinity of a sink is insufficient to guarantee the computability of the basin of attraction at the sink.
+It is worth noting that Theorem A establishes that local stability in the vicinity of a sink is insufficient to guarantee the computability of the basin of attraction at the sink.

 We also provide a discrete-time variant of this theorem.
-Actually, this result will be proved first and then used to prove Theorem 1.
+Actually, this result will be proved first and then used to prove Theorem A.

-$\mathbf{Theorem \, 2.}$ There exists an analytic and computable function $f$ for which the discrete-time dynamical system defined by the iteration of $f$ possesses a computable sink $s_0$, but the basin of attraction of $s_0$ is non-computable.
-Moreover, this non-computability is robust and persists under small perturbations.
+\begin{mainthm}{2} There exists an analytic and computable function $f$ for which the discrete-time dynamical system defined by the iteration of $f$ possesses a computable sink $s_0$, but the basin of attraction of $s_0$ is non-computable.
+Moreover, this non-computability is robust and persists under small perturbations. \end{mainthm}

 The third main theorem of the paper provides an answer to the question of which dynamical systems have computable basins of attraction in the plane $\mathbb{R}^2$.
-The precise statement of the following theorem is presented in section 4.
+The precise statement of the following theorem is presented in section~4.
+This theorem applies to planar structurally stable system.
+Intuitively, a system is structurally stable if perturbing ``a little bit'' the dynamics $f$ of \eqref{eq_main} will not change the qualitative shape of the dynamics (see Definition \ref{Def:structurally-stable} for a formal definition).
+For this reason we will sometimes say that a system is globally stable if it is structurally stable.

-$\mathbf{Theorem \, 3.}$ The map that links each structurally stable planar system to the set of basins of attraction of its sinks is computable.
+\begin{mainthm}{3} The map that links each structurally stable planar system defined on a compact set to the set of basins of attraction of its sinks is computable. \end{mainthm}